billwarker/billwarker/content/posts/What is a Hash?/index.md

     [['Snowy', 'Pad Thai']]

 When the size of the hash table is much larger than the number of elements, there's a reduced chance of collisions occuring.
-This is an ideal scenario where the table is highly performant an increased likelihood of O(1) access times.
+This is an ideal scenario where the table is highly performant and has an increased likelihood of O(1) access times.